A Workshop Series for Strengthening Relationships in Middle School Families

 The middle and high school years are a time of great change for kids and families.
 New opportunities.
 New worries.
 New challenges.
 New relationships.
 It can be both a scary and exciting time.

 It’s easy for families to get disconnected as kids grow up and other demands pull families apart.
 Yet staying connected is really important for both parents and kids.
 Keeping these relationships strong is also important for kids’ success in school and in life.

-Search Institute is currently piloting Keep Connected to gives parents and youth an opportunity to learn about keys to positive family relationships, and then come together to try new ways to stay connected even as kids grow up and become more independent.
+Search Institute is currently piloting Keep Connected to give parents and youth an opportunity to learn about keys to positive family relationships, and then come together to try new ways to stay connected even as kids grow up and become more independent.

 What Families Learn

 Through this six-session workshop series (90 minutes per session), families: